unrealxinfinity/LDTS/README.md

 <p align="center" justify="center">
 <img src= "docs/Gifs/play.gif" width="308" height="380"/>
 </p>
 This game allows you to develope your underdeveloped brain to solve trivial to difficult puzzles.
-Trust me, you'll like the brain you are going to accquire.
+Trust me, you'll like the brain you are going to accquire after playing.

 ### Lack the head to solve the problem?
 Call for help and *RESET the level*!